CrimsonRedstone/ModernEdirolSD80/README.md

 Model ID `00H 48H` (shared with the SD-90).
 Roland checksum: `128 - (sum % 128)`.

-A GitHub-ready copy of this documentation lives in [`github/`](github/README.md) (README, CHANGELOG, BUILD, HARDWARE, LICENSE).
-Paste those files at the root of the GitHub repo when you push.

 ## What it does

 - 32 channel strips (Part A 1-16 / Part B 17-32)